-- Remove the presser foot holder. - For details, refer to "Removing the presser foot holder" (on the previous page). - Hook the connecting fork of the walking foot onto the needle clamp screw.
+Remove the presser foot holder.

+- For details, refer to "Removing the presser foot holder" (at the left). - Hook the connecting fork of the walking foot onto the needle clamp screw.

-- (1) Connecting fork
+- Connecting fork

 - 2 Needle clamp screw

-- One of the presser foot lever, insert the presser foot holder screw, and then tighten the screw with the screwdriver.
+- 2 Lower the presser foot lever, insert the presser foot holder screw, and then tighten the screw with the screwdriver.

-(1) Presser foot holder screw
+1 Presser foot holder screw